memgraph/docs/cypher-manual/clauses/match.md

 +------------------------------------------------------------------+
 ```

-The query returns a list of names of all people from our dataset concatenated with the names of all of the countries in Europe.
+The query returns a list of names of all people from the dataset concatenated with the names of all European countries.

 :::caution